woossi0/suite/docs/usermanual/source/webmaps/composer/keys.rst

 Comment/uncomment selection (:guilabel:`Ctrl` + :guilabel:`3`)
 --------------------------------------------------------------

-It may be usefull to comment out a block of text so that it does not affect the style.
-This can be done by selecting the text to be commented and pressing :guilabel:`Ctrl` + :guilabel:`3``.
+It may be useful to comment out a block of text so that it does not affect the style.
+This can be done by selecting the text to be commented and pressing :guilabel:`Ctrl` + :guilabel:`3`.
+All lines selected (or partially selected) will then have a ``#`` added to the beginning of the line, indicating that the line is now commented out.

 This can be reversed by selecting the commented text and pressing :guilabel:`Ctrl` + :guilabel:`3` again.

 Select line (:guilabel:`Shift` + :guilabel:`Up` and :guilabel:`Shift` + :guilabel:`Down`)
 -----------------------------------------------------------------------------------------

-As in other programs, holding :guilabel:`Shift` and moving the cursor with the arrow keys will select all characters between the original cursor position and the new cursor position.
+As in many other programs, holding :guilabel:`Shift` and moving the cursor with the arrow keys will select all characters between the original cursor position and the new cursor position.
 By this method, :guilabel:`Shift` + :guilabel:`Up` will select the previous line and :guilabel:`Shift` + :guilabel:`Down` will select the next line. :guilabel:`Shift` + :guilabel:`Left` will select the previous character and :guilabel:`Shift` + :guilabel:`Right` will select the next character.

 Increase/reduce indent (:guilabel:`Tab` and :guilabel:`Shift` + :guilabel:`Tab`)
 --------------------------------------------------------------------------------

-It may be useful to change the indentation of a block of text.
-Pressing :guilabel:`Tab` will increase the indentation of all selected lines by two spaces. :guilabel:`Shift` + :guilabel:`Tab` will decrease the indentation of all selected lines by two spaces.
+Since proper :ref:`indenting <cartography.ysld.reference.structure.indentation>` is so crucial to YSLD syntax, it can be useful to change the indentation of a block of text together.
+Selecting a block of text and then pressing :guilabel:`Tab` will increase the indentation of all selected lines by two spaces.
+Pressing :guilabel:`Shift` + :guilabel:`Tab` will decrease the indentation of all selected lines by two spaces.